-$^{8}$ The ESS website provides information on applying to become an ACP at: www.ess.nsw.gov.au/How\to\apply\for\accreditation.
+17 The ESS website provides information on applying to become an ACP at: www.ess.nsw.gov.au/How_to_apply_for_accreditation.
+Accreditation takes effect on the date that the Scheme Administrator approves the relevant application for accreditation in respect of the RESA.